itellaetxe/compneuro_tools/README.md

 ## Tools
 **Each CLI tool has a `--help` option that will show you how to use it.
 You can also check the code for more details.**

-- `fit_glm` --> Since I do not trust how FSL fits GLMs and sometimes the documentation is a bit lacking, here you go. *I use it for fitting my GLMs.* Works with design matrices and contrast matrices in `.txt` format.
+- `fit_glm` --> Since I do not trust how FSL fits GLMs and sometimes the documentation is a bit lacking, here you go. *I use it for fitting my GLMs.* Works with design matrices and contrast matrices in `.txt` format (**not** in FSL's format!).
 This code is largely based on Ibai Diez's MATLAB code (thank you Ibai for letting me write my own Python version c:).
 The list of output files, for each contrast:
-  - `residuals.nii.gz` --> Residuals of the specific contrast
+  - `residuals.nii.gz` --> Residuals of the fitting
+  - `betas.nii.gz` --> Beta coefficients of the fitting
   - `Tstat.nii.gz` --> T-statistic of the specific contrast
   - `Zstat.nii.gz` --> Z-statistic of the specific contrast
   - `uncorr_pvals_negative.nii.gz` --> Uncorrected p-values of the specific contrast (negative)